c6o/docs/content/concepts/teleport.md

 ### Persistent Volumes

-Currently, we do not support mounting of cluster volumes.
+Currently, we do not support the mounting of cluster volumes.

 ## Under the hood

 ### Tunnel to remote services

-In order to route local traffic to in cluster resources, teleport does several things:
+In order to route local traffic to in cluster resources, Teleport does several things:

 1. Creates IP addresses for each remote service
 2. Binds a proxy service from this IP to the remote service (similar to `kubectl port-foward`)
 3. Modifies your local `hosts` file to direct DNS entries to the appropriate local IPs.

 > [!EXPERT]
-> See more details about the inner workings of the tunneling logic at [our fork](https://github.com/c6o/kubefwd) of kubefwd.
+> See more details about the inner workings of the tunnelling logic at [our fork](https://github.com/c6o/kubefwd) of `kubefwd`.

 ### Why is `sudo` required?

 Teleport requires access to make modifications to your local `hosts` file, which can only be done with elevated root access.

 > [!EXPERT]
 > Root access is only required once.
-During `init` the permissions of the kubefwd binary are elevated to always run as root (See [Set-UID](https://en.wikipedia.org/wiki/Setuid) for more details), so subsequent teleport calls can be run via the current user.
+During `init`, the permissions of the `kubefwd` binary are elevated to always run as root (See [Set-UID](https://en.wikipedia.org/wiki/Setuid) for more details), so subsequent teleport calls can be run via the current user.